What Sets Them Apart

 Arize AI has built a comprehensive ML observability platform backed by $131 million in funding including a $70 million Series C round, serving high-profile clients like Uber, DoorDash, and the U.S. Navy.
 Its open-source component, Arize Phoenix, provides OpenTelemetry-native LLM evaluation with over 7,800 GitHub stars.
 Phoenix accepts traces via the standard OTLP protocol, includes LLM-based evaluators, code-based metrics, human annotation workflows, and a prompt playground for testing variations.
 The commercial Arize AX platform adds enterprise features including automated drift detection, explainability modules, and AI-assisted root-cause analysis.

 The open-source versus commercial divide shapes how teams adopt each tool.
 Evidently AI provides the most fully-featured open-source experience, with its Python library offering drift detection, performance monitoring, and test suites that work without any commercial dependency.
 Arize Phoenix is open source for tracing and evaluation but the full monitoring platform requires the commercial Arize AX product.
-WhyLabs open-sourced its core platform but visualization requires a Highcharts license, and the fully managed experience involves the WhyLabs cloud service.
+WhyLabs open-sourced its core platform, but visualization requires a Highcharts license and there is no current WhyLabs cloud service to buy; hosted SaaS access ended for existing customers on March 9, 2025.